Solve each quadratic inequality. Give the solution set in interva... | Study Prep in Pearson+

 Interval Notation

-Interval notation is a concise way to represent sets of numbers between two endpoints.
-It uses parentheses for open intervals (excluding endpoints) and brackets for closed intervals (including endpoints), which is essential for expressing solution sets of inequalities clearly.
+Interval notation is a concise way to express solution sets of inequalities using intervals and endpoints.
+It uses parentheses for open intervals and brackets for closed intervals, indicating whether endpoints are included or excluded.

 Recommended video: